petershaw/Tutorial-map-reduce-on-collections/README.md

 ## Different Thought

-Well my first thought in my functional programming world was map/reduce the plu's to it's corresponding bit values, while my colleague was more on the iterating side of this town.
-Well nothing is more or less correct until you do one way right.
+Well my first thought was a functional programming one.
+I found is reasonable to  map/reduce the PLUs to it's corresponding bit values, while my colleague was more on the iterating side of this town.
+Well nothing is more or less correct.
+One or the other way is good.
 There is no one final solution to this problem.
 There are many ways.
-I present one way in this post, a way that i do like the most.
-That does not ment that this is the best one.
+I present one way in this post, a approach that i do like the most.
+That does not mean that this is the best one.

 ## Implementation